PlumpMath/deltagraph/README_HYBRID.md

         :java-source-paths ["../../src/main/java"]

 At this stage, we can fire off tests in jUnit (either from Eclipse or `mvn test`) and calls into Clojure work fine.
 (I've not yet implemented the Midge tests on the Clojure side.)

+## Usage

+If the Clojure source directory is added to the Eclipse project, then the top-level `target` directory will contain both (a copy of) the Clojure sources - possibly after a refresh if they've been edited externally - and the compiled Java classes, ready for adding to a classpath for development.

+Leiningen can offer the same assets.
+The Clojure sources are in the Clojure `src` directory, but Leiningen needs to be told to compile the Java sources (`lein javac`) into its own `target` directory.
+Clearly, the directory offered by Eclipse is more convenient.

+For actual development, it makes sense to spawn a thread with a network REPL into a running system.
+I leave this as an exercise.
+(I have one in the [Cubewar server](https://github.com/cassiel/cubewar).)

 ## Main Programs